 There wasn’t anything that could be done about it, though, so life went on.
 I was absolutely shocked a couple of months later when my mom phoned again.
 She said she had talked to her now former neighbor who told her that the moving van delivered a couple of items to her that survived the fire.
 Just about the only item that escaped unscathed with not even a burn mark was Nammie’s rocking chair!

 A few days later, I drove down to Orange County and picked up the rocker.
 Of course, I still have it.
-Our son, Michael, was born in 1988.
-He became the sixth generation of our family to sit in Nammie’s chair:
+Our son, Michael, was born in 1988 and I rocked him in it.

 Today, Nammie’s rocking chair sits in our bedroom.
 It has been repaired a few times as its legs have loosened over the years, but it looks much the same as it did when Nammie sat in it.
 It has pride of place right next to the gallery of ancestor photos on the wall: